asyncmax/pshell/README.md

 ### options.rawEnv

-If you don't want the automatic features of `env`, you can specify a raw object in `rawEnv`.
+If you don't want the automatic features of `env`, you can specify a raw object in `options.rawEnv`.
+If `options.rawEnv` is specified, `options.env` is ignored and `options.rawEnv` is given to the child process as an entire set of environment variables.

 ### options.inputContent (default: `null`)